 15 February 2017

-With striking floor-to-ceiling windows framing spectacular views over Piccadilly Gardens and towards the Pennines, The View @ Level 3 Manchester is a chic city-centre setting for all-day dining, including its Manchester-themed Tea with a View.
+With striking floor-to-ceiling windows framing spectacular views over Piccadilly Gardens and towards the Pennines, Level 3 Manchester is a chic city-centre setting for all-day dining, including its amazing themed afternoon tea selection.

-At The View Manchester Piccadilly, the menu offers a varied choice of classic British and internationally-influenced dishes on its seasonal menu.
-From delicious beer-battered haddock, mushy peas, twice-cooked chips, and tartare sauce to tempting roasted vegetable Jalfrezi, steamed rice, mango chutney, and garlic and coriander naan bread there’s something to appeal to every palate.
+At Level 3 Mercure Manchester Piccadilly, the menu offers a varied choice of classic British and internationally-influenced dishes on its seasonal menu.
+From delicious beer-battered haddock, mushy peas, twice-cooked chips, and tartare sauce to tempting curried sweet potato with chickpeas spinach and rice there is something for everyone at Level 3.

-The View @ Level 3 Manchester is an 8-minute walk from Manchester Piccadilly Rail Station.
+Level 3 is an 8-minute walk from Manchester Piccadilly Rail Station.